-All meals are included from the evening meal on Day 1 to breakfast on Day 7.
+Most meals are included from the evening meal on Day 1 to breakfast on Day 7 (except breakfast on day 2&7).
 You will have a chance to wander into town on the morning of the last day to source a takeaway lunch option.
 Breakfast comprises of cereal, fruit and toast.
 Lunch is sometimes prepared and brought to you on the track when we can get vehicle access.
 On days you are walking in a remote section guests will pack their lunch in the morning which consists of cold meats and salad with sandwiches, rolls or wraps.
 Dinner is a 2 course meal, main and dessert.
-Each day on the track you will enjoy our famous baked cakes/biscuits for morning tea and fresh fruit is always available.
+Each day on the track you will enjoy cakes/biscuits for morning tea and fresh fruit is always available.